MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-setup-work-service-hours.md

 > After you enter work hours for each day, the value in the **Total per Week** field is calculated automatically.

 ## <a name="to-set-up-contract-specific-service-hours"></a>To set up contract specific service hours
-You can use the **Service Hours** window to set up specific service hours for the customer that owns the service contract.
+You can use the **Service Hours** page to set up specific service hours for the customer that owns the service contract.
 Service hours are used to calculate the response date and time for service orders and quotes that belong to the service contract.

 If you do not set up specific service hours for the service contract, the default service hours for service contracts are used.